rezafaizarahman/portfolio/src/works/colearn.md

         <p>🏆 Launch</p>
       </div>
       <div>
-        <p class="text-lg">In August 2020, the new CoLearn was launched.
-After 3 months of my involvement in the transformation, it was great to see the design brought to life and help students learn every day.</p>
+        <p class="text-lg">In August 2020, we launched the new CoLearn.
+After three months of my involvement in the transformation, it was rewarding to see the design come to life and help students learn every day.</p>
-        <p class="text-lg">Since it was released, the unique student registration growing over 2.5 million as of March 2021.</p>
+        <p class="text-lg">The unique student registration has grown to over 2.5 million as of March 2021 since its release.</p>
-        <p class="text-lg">The most influential impact on success is on students.
-We've got some feedback from the student if they enjoyed and were helped by CoLearn.</p>
+        <p class="text-lg">Student feedback has shown that CoLearn has had a significant impact on success.
+Many students have reported enjoying and benefiting from the experience.</p>
       </div>
     </div>
 </div>